ARTS LEARNING RESOURCES

-Keeping arts education and our students safe as we return to in-person learning may seem daunting in a year that has already challenged each of us and our communities in a number of ways.
-As a resource to our educators, parents, students, and community partners, Arts Ed Newark has compiled a number of resources to help your school teams, teaching artists and you begin to re-enter school buildings safely.
-We will continue to update these resources as we receive more information and learn more.
+As a resource to our educators, partners, and community partners, Arts Ed Newark has compiled a number of resources to help your school teams, teaching artists and you teach virtually and safely in-person.
 If you have a resource you would like us to add, please email AENinfo@newarkarts.org.

 Following the June 29 release of the New Jersey Department of Education’s The Road Back, Restart and Recover Plan for Education guidance to reopen schools, Arts Ed NJ unveiled the September Ready Fall 2020 Guidance for Arts Education, a comprehensive, 126-page document offering practical guidance for K-12 school administrators and arts educators seeking to provide meaningful arts instruction for their students in safe IN-PERSON learning environments.